What to do after buying a car: 10 steps

 - When buying from a private seller, you must handle the title transfer yourself.

-- Keep all important documents such as registration, title and insurance in your glove box — but store copies at home for safekeeping.
+- Keep your registration and insurance in your glove box — but store copies at home for safekeeping.

 The work isn’t quite over once you have successfully negotiated and purchased your new vehicle.